HashirHussain/docker-and-kubernetes-notes/README.md

 ## What are Images in Docker

 Docker image is a file that contains layer by layer set of instructions to run an application.
 Docker Image contains application code, libraries, tools, dependencies and other files needed to make an application run.
 In fact containers are running instance of an Image. `docker build` command use to create an Image from specific `Dockerfile`.
+Images are read-only and hence modification to an image is not possible after build.

 ![Many Containers can be created from single Docker image](/images/one-image-multiple-containers.jpg "Many Containers can be created from single Docker image")